raspberrypi/usbboot/Readme.md

 On Compute Module 4 EMMC-DISABLE / nRPIBOOT (GPIO 40) must be fitted to switch the ROM to usbboot mode.
 Otherwise, the SPI EEPROM bootloader image will be loaded instead.

+### Raspberry Pi 5
+* Disconnect the USB-C cable.
+Power must be removed rather than just running "sudo shutdown now"
+* Hold the power button down
+* Connect the USB-C cable (from the `RPIBOOT` host to the Pi 5)

 <a name="extensions"></a>
 ## Compute Module 4 Extensions